lazylizard3/testsemaphore/README.md

 # testsemaphore

-these are yml files for ansible this test ansible is at http://172.20.157.102:3000
+these are yml files for ansible.

+this test ansible is at http://172.20.157.102:3000